Workday/prism-python/README.md

 based on the external ID value, are updated.
-- **Upsert**: Workday inserts data from the source if it doesn't exist in the target table, and updates the data if it does based on the external ID value from the source.
+- **Upsert**: Workday inserts data from the source if it doesn't exist in the target table, and updates the data if it does using the external ID value from the source.

 When using a `Delete`, `Update`, or `Upsert` operation, the source data must contain an ``externalId`` attribute matching the ``externalId``